Marine Litter and Plastics Accounting

 Compilation pathways and phased implementation

-Phase 1: Foundation -- Beach litter survey data are the most widely available starting point.
-Countries with established beach monitoring programmes (e.g., under OSPAR, HELCOM, or national programmes) can compile initial stock accounts for coastal compartments and use survey composition data to estimate source attribution.
+Phase 1: Foundation—Beach litter survey data are the most widely available starting point.
+Countries with established beach monitoring programmes (OSPAR, HELCOM, or national programmes) can compile initial stock accounts for coastal compartments and use survey composition data to estimate source attribution.

-Phase 2: Flow estimation -- Building on waste management statistics, compilers estimate land-based litter flows using the Jambeck methodology or national adaptations.
-Maritime source flows are estimated from fisheries and port data.
-The physical supply and use table framework (Section 3.3) provides the compilation structure.
+Phase 2: Flow estimation—Building on waste management statistics, compilers estimate land-based litter flows using the Jambeck methodology.
+Maritime source flows are estimated from fisheries and port data using the physical supply and use table framework (Section 3.3).

-Phase 3: Comprehensive accounts -- Integration of floating and benthic stock data, microplastics monitoring, and refined geographic disaggregation produces comprehensive stock-flow accounts.
-This phase requires investment in monitoring infrastructure and modelling capacity.
+Phase 3: Comprehensive accounts—Integration of floating and benthic stock data and refined geographic disaggregation produces comprehensive stock-flow accounts, requiring investment in monitoring infrastructure and modelling capacity.

-Guidance on data gap assessment and prioritisation is provided in TG-4.1 Data Strategy.
-Quality assurance considerations for marine litter accounts are addressed in TG-0.7 Quality Assurance.
+Data gap assessment and prioritisation guidance is in TG-4.6 Data Harmonisation.
+Quality assurance considerations are addressed in TG-0.7 Quality Assurance.

 5. Acknowledgements